Facial Reanimation: Procedures to Restore Your Smile

 - Surgical Intervention: Consists of static and dynamic reanimation.
 Static reanimation focuses on improving an individual’s facial symmetry at rest and does not spontaneously reanimate the face.
 Comparatively, dynamic reanimation is divided into volitional (patient is aware of facial movements) and spontaneous (patient is unaware of facial movements) procedures.

 - Static Slings: Improves facial symmetry and reduces drooling, biting of the inner gum and other facial paralysis side effects.
-Static slings do not address the smile mechanism directly but may help enhance a patient’s perception of the smile and face.
+Static slings do not address the smile mechanism directly but can help enhance a patient’s perception of the smile and face.

 - Temporalis Transfer: Involves attaching a portion of the temporalis muscle to the oral commissure.
 During a temporalis transfer, the motor branches of the trigeminal nerve are activated to recreate the smile mechanism.

 - Non-Surgical Intervention: Includes the use of neuromodulators, injectable fillers and neuromuscular rehabilitation.
-Usually, the best candidates for non-surgical intervention are individuals with synkinesis, partial long-term paralysis and congenital unilateral lower lip palsy (CULLP).
+Usually, the best candidates for non-surgical intervention are individuals with synkinesis, partial long-term paralysis, and congenital unilateral lower lip palsy (CULLP).

 Dr. Azizzadeh completed a sub-specialized fellowship in facial plastic and reconstructive surgery at Harvard Medical School with special emphasis on the facial nerve and facial reanimation.
 He is a world-leader in facial nerve surgery, and is the only facial nerve expert to be featured on The Oprah Winfrey show for his expertise.
+And, Dr. Azizzadeh is available to help patients treat facial paralysis that contributes to a lopsided smile.

 Request your consultation with Dr. Azizzadeh today